studentkittens/lncs-pandoc/paper.md

 There are numerous ways check or ensure data integrity.
 One possibility would be to use filesystems like `ZFS` or `BTRFS` which by itself ensure that your data doesn't get corrupted.
-These filesystems have the ability to detect and avoid avoid data corruption [^dataintegrity].
-Another possibility to identify data corruption is by checksumming [^checksum] the data.
+These filesystems have the ability to detect and avoid avoid data corruption @dataintegrity.
+Another possibility to identify data corruption is by checksumming @checksum the data.

-To keep the data secured and avoid unauthorized access encryption a proven standard encryption should be used [^dataencryption].
+To keep the data secured and avoid unauthorized access encryption a proven standard encryption should be used @cryptography.

 To implement above backup strategy usually different tools are needed.
 Another concept that also intends to deal with the issues above is `git-annex`.
 It is a